India Tops the List for Cyber Criminals

 Facebook, Linked In, Buzzfeed, Huffington and Instagram users – we send you a considered warning!
 India, along with other developing economies, is seen as a soft target for cyber and economic crime criminals.
 The latest scams are driven by the sheer size of the population submitting tax returns and using social network sites; this enables malicious software viruses to target this considerable and largely innocent population.

-People are receiving emails which claim some important information is attached and which must be checked, so they do this and the malicious software self installs a virus onto the target’s computer, laptop or phone.
-It then steals important information and personal data in order to secure money maybe via identity theft.
+People are receiving emails which claim some important information is attached and which must be checked, so they do this and the malicious software installs itself and a virus onto the target’s computer, laptop or phone.
+It then steals important information and personal data in order to secure money, maybe via identity theft.

 We know at our Jasper Centre for Cyber and Economic Crime that the attachment would have contained malicious software that keeps track of whatever the user types or whatever website they log into – this is known as keyboard logging.
 It can give cyber criminals access to passwords, chat records and other sensitive information about the user.

 According to Symantec, of all the fraudulent e-mails being sent in the name of India’s income tax department, 43% are being received by users based in India, 13% by those living in United Kingdom and 20% by those living in the United States of America.
 “The structure and template of these mails is very close to the one that the department actually sends out to taxpayers.
 The ID that these mails are sent from differs from the original in some minute detail only, making it very credible for the recipient.” said one Symantec spokesperson.